Why Can’t Men Refrain from Looking at Photos of Sexy Women and Fantasizing?

 First of all, he IS focused on you.
 You’re his girlfriend and the most important person in his life.

-Next, you’re falsely assuming that if a man’s dating you, he should find no other woman attractive, nor should he acknowledge the objective truth that other women are attractive.
+Next, you’re falsely assuming that if a man started dating you, he should find no other woman attractive, nor should he acknowledge the objective truth that other women are attractive.

 You’re falsely assuming that if a man’s dating you, he should find no other woman attractive.

 You said it yourself.
-You admitted you find other men sexy, which means it should be normal for him to find other women sexy.
+You admitted you find other men sexy, which means it should be completely natural for him to find other women sexy.

 That’s wonderful and thoughtful, but don’t you think that’s a bit…extreme?